matteogrechi/matteogrechi.github.io/_posts/2022-08-03-OptimalTrajectory.md

 title: What is the best way to go from A to B?
 ---

-The problem I want to discuss in this post is how it is possible to optimize the trajectory of a body.

-This kind of problem is very present in engineering, some examples are:

-1. spacecraft trajectory optimization
-2. drone trajectory optimization
-3. car trajectory optimization
-4. robotic arm motion planning
+The process of trajectory optimization is very present in engineering.
+Whenever we want to study the trajectory of a spacecraft heading to Mars or how to move a robotic arm, at some point in the process, we will need to design an optimal trajectory.

+In this post I want to show a possible procedure that can be followed to design an optimal trajectory.

-For the sake of simplicity let's consider the case of a point mass moving in 3D space that want to go from a point A to a point B with initial velocity and final velocity specified.
+For the sake of simplicity let's consider the case of a point mass moving in 3D space that needs to go from a point A with an initial velocity $\vec v_A$ to a point B with a final velocity $\vec v_B$ in time T.

+Note: with some fantasy, the discussed case can be linked to the case of motion planning of a quadcopter drone.
+Unfortunately, in the latter, the discussion is more complicated due to more complex nature of the quadcopter.
+However, the following results, can be used as a sub-optimal approximation.

 Before continuing solving the problem assume: